 Kilmartin Museum is located in Kilmartin.
 For travelers who use our online itinerary creator, Kilmartin holidays become easier to arrange, with trips to the Kilmartin Museum and other attractions mapped out and timetabled.

-Create a full itinerary - for free!
+Create a full Kilmartin itinerary

 This is an outstanding museum.
 Although the building may be small, the amount of information and artifacts attractively and informatively displayed is impressive, and the incredible history in the surrounding landscape is stunning.
 This is an excellent family museum, perfect for kids as young as 6 or 7, and for all ages above.
 All of our party (ages 10, 16, 19, 44 and 45) very much enjoyed the hands-on displays that added to the full context of the exhibits.
 The cafe is really top-notch and the gift shop is lovely.
 I'd put this on par with the National Museum of Scotland, just highly focused and most of the things to see are in the landscape outside, which again makes it appealing for families!
 My one wish is that there was a guidebook to buy similar to those at Urquhart Castle, to consult as we walked the landscape and carry home with us after.

 Well worth a visit if you are in the area.
 The local vicinity is steeped in history.